The MBTI® ENTP and College

 College Direction and Major Choice

 Choosing a college major is typically an enjoyable experience for ENTPs who will tend to focus on possibilities for the future.
 In addition, students who prefer their Thinking function typically like to make decisions with impartiality, with the basis of their analysis of the logical consequences of alternatives.
 It is common for them to consider their options in an objective manner.
 Furthermore, students who prefer their Perceiving function generally prefer to keep their options open to each and every new experience which may arise.
 More specifically, for EP types, decision-making tends to be a progressing journey by means of trial and error.
 It may be common for ENTPs to aspire to partake in every course, major, and even extracurricular activity.
 Because of this, they may have the perception that they have been given an excess quantity of options and may not know how to choose between them.
-In the same manner, many ENTPs have been known to show interest in so any things, choosing one major may be difficult for them.
+In the same manner, many ENTPs have been known to show interest in so many things choosing one major may be difficult for them.

 ENTPs may presume that their ideal career will be one which allows for creativity and originality.
 It is common for them to choose majors or careers in the sciences, journalism, marketing, promotion, invention, troubleshooting, or computers.
-They have been known to flourish and even be energized in environments which many other personality types may find considerably stressful.
-When searching for occupations, many ENTPs search for careers which allow them the ability to influence and supervise others, especially in the opportune moments when projects have both concrete accomplishments and the prospective for economic performance.
+They have been known to flourish and even be energized in environments that many other personality types may find considerably stressful.
+When searching for occupations, many ENTPs search for careers that allow them the ability to influence and supervise others, especially in the opportune moments when projects have both concrete accomplishments and the prospective for economic performance.

 Taking a college major assessment can greatly help an ENTP figure out which occupation will best suit their personality type.